“Disgust is a primary emotion that affects how we

-SHARON: Let’s talk about the word “disgust” because when you and I chatted about this, I had a completely different definition; and then, when you told me your definition, it resonated at a much more intense level.
+SHARON SAYLER: First, let’s define the word disgust because when you and I chatted earlier, I had a completely different definition; your definition resonates at a much more visceral, intense level.

-SARAH: The way that I define disgust is that it’s one of our primary emotions and it’s a primary emotion that tells us when our boundaries are being violated or when our sense of morality is not being accorded with or not being honored.
+SARAH PEYTON: The way I define disgust is that it’s one of our primary emotions.
+It’s a primary emotion that tells us when our boundaries are being violated or when our sense of morality is not being accorded with or not being honored.

 The experience of disgust raises our internal torso body temperature by one to two degrees Fahrenheit.
 So it’s a viscerally felt emotion, but it also goes up from the body up to the brain stem through the amygdala and has a track like the other emotions.
 It has a path that it travels on as if we had bus routes in our head.

-SHARON: I need a little bit more clarification because, for me, disgust ─ yes, it’s visceral but when you said someone is maybe pushing your boundaries and you have to stand your ground or any of those sorts of things, I guess, my mind would have thought that I was running the anger track.
-But you tell me it’s more of the disgust bus stop.
+SHARON: I need more clarification because, for me, disgust ─ yes, it’s visceral, but when you said someone is pushing your boundaries and you have to stand your ground, I would have thought that I was running the anger track.
+But you tell me it’s more of the disgust bus stop?

 With disgust, it’s like we’re in a different exploration.
 There’s an exploration that’s more about integrity rather than safety.

-If we’re trying to mobilize a population to go to war against another population, for example, we’ll use rhetoric that’s about how the other people are animals of some kind or that they’re insects of some kind.
+Suppose we’re trying to mobilize a population to go to war against another population, for example.
+In that case, we’ll see rhetoric about how the other people are animals of some kind or that they’re insects of some type.
 They’re lice, or they’re vermin.
 This is the kind of propaganda language that has traditionally been used by governments when they want to go to war against another country.

-And, of course, one of the ways that we most often experience disgust, especially when we’re struggling with health issues is self-disgust.
-This is one of the things that I run into most often when I’m working with folks who want to reclaim their brain and make it a good place to live in.
+And, of course, one of the ways that we most often experience disgust, especially when we’re struggling with health issues, is self-disgust.
+This is one of the things that I often run into when working with folks who want to reclaim their brains and make it a good place to live in.

 And any struggles that we have with equilibrium and balance and health are honorable struggles.
 There’s no way that anybody’s body or body fluids are disgusting.